ERF42-4995 - Invalid authenticity token (Session timed out at login screen)

 Now its getting even more niche case?

-#4 Updated by Dominic Cleal over 5 years ago
+#4 Updated by Dominic Cleal almost 6 years ago

 Makes a bit more sense now, probably not the session expiry versus token order in this case.